api7/grpc-client-nginx-module/README.md

 Receive a response from the stream and close the stream.
 The `res` is a Lua table that is decoded from the proto message.

+### new_bidirectional_stream

+**syntax:** *stream, err = conn:new_bidirectional_stream(service, method, request, callOpt)*

+Create a bidirectional stream.
+The `request` is a Lua table that will be encoded according to the proto.
+The `stream` is the client stream which can be used to send/recv the data.

+callOpt:

+* `timeout`: Set the timeout value in milliseconds for the whole lifetime of the stream.
+60000 milliseconds by default.

+The bidirectional stream has `send` and `recv`, which are equal to the corresponding version in client/server streams.

 ## Why don't we

 ### Why don't we use the gRPC code in Nginx